datarockets/career/jobs/ruby/test-task.md

+“Talk is cheap.
+Show me the code.”

+― Linus Torvalds

 # Description
 Make a `create` action in `PostController < ApplicationController` controller that creates a post.
 The action should send an email to the user notifying them that the post was created.